karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ##### Evaluation order

-As previously mentioned, Kong evaluates prefix URIs by length: the longest prefix URIs are evaluated first.
-However, Kong will evaluate regex URIs **based on the order in which they are defined**.
+As previously mentioned, Qordoba evaluates prefix URIs by length: the longest prefix URIs are evaluated first.
+However, Qordoba will evaluate regex URIs **based on the order in which they are defined**.
 This means that considering the following APIs: